 - 1. Turn off the computer and any attached devices, such as printers, monitors, and external drives. - 2.
 Unplug all power cords from electrical outlets, and remove the cover.
 See "Removing the cover" on page 10. - 3.
 Locate the Clear CMOS/Recovery jumper on the system board.
+See "Identifying parts on the system board" on page 11. - 4.
+Move the jumper from the standard position (pins 1 and 2) to pins 2 and 3.

+Note: If only two pins exist on the system board, place the jumper across the two pins.

-See "Identifying parts on the system board" on page 12. - 4.
-If necessary, refer to Installing adapters to remove any adapters that impede access to the Clear CMOS/Recovery jumper. - 5.
-Move the jumper from the standard position (pins 1 and 2) to pins 2 and 3. - 6.
-Replace the cover.
-See "Replacing the cover and connecting the cables" on page 25. - 7.
-Reconnect the power cords for the computer and monitor to electrical outlets. - 8.
-Insert the POST/BIOS update (flash) diskette into drive A, and turn on the computer and the monitor. - 9.
-After the update session is completed, there will be no video and the series of beeps will end.
-Remove the diskette from the diskette drive, and turn off the computer and monitor. - 10.
-Repeat steps 2 through 4. - 11.
-Move the Clear CMOS/Recovery jumper to its original position. - 12.
-Replace any adapters that were removed. - 13.
-Replace the cover and reconnect any cables that were disconnected. - 14.
+- 5. Replace the cover and reconnect all power cords.
+See "Replacing the cover and connecting the cables" on page 23. - 6.
+Insert the POST/BIOS update (flash) diskette into diskette drive A, and turn on the computer. - 7.
+The update session will take 2-3 minutes.
+During this time you will hear a series of beeps.
+After the update session is completed, there will be no video, the series of beeps will end, and the system will automatically turn off.
+Remove the diskette from the diskette drive. - 8.
+Repeat steps 2 through 3 on page 30. - 9.
+Move the Clear CMOS/Recovery jumper to its original position. - 10.
+Replace the cover and reconnect all power cords and cables that were disconnected. - 11.
 Turn on the computer to restart the operating system.